Our Partnership Board is made up of individuals who care about the Honors College

 Secretary to American Transmission Company, an electric transmission utility based

 in Wisconsin.
-For 11 years prior to that, Catherine was with Duke Energy Corporation,
+For 11 years prior to that, she was with Duke Energy Corporation, serving

-serving in various capacities to her last role with the company as president of their
+in various capacities to her last role with the company as president of their South

 Partnership Board since 2012.